-As of May 2026, Illinois is one of the most protective states for women’s rights, with laws that support access across healthcare, workplace protections, and safety.
-In recent years, the state has continued to expand those protections, with new laws taking effect this year and additional proposals under consideration.
+As of June 2026, Illinois continues to be one of the most protective states for women’s rights, with laws that support access across healthcare, workplace protections, and safety.
+In recent years, the state has continued to expand those protections, with new laws taking effect this year.

 Top 5 Things to Know

-• Survivors of violence have strong legal protections and support systems.
-Illinois law provides housing protections, financial assistance, and legal rights for victims of domestic and sexual violence, with additional updates aimed at improving how survivors access and use these protections.
+Illinois law provides housing protections, financial assistance, and legal rights for victims of domestic and sexual violence, with recent updates aimed at improving access and enforcement.

 Women's Health